-Rob’s practice specializes in writing, filing, and prosecuting patent applications in electrical engineering, computer science, civil and mechanical engineering, ornamental design, and other technologies.
+Rob’s practice specializes in writing, filing, and prosecuting patent applications in electrical engineering, computer science, mechanical and civil engineering, ornamental design, and other technologies.
 Additionally, Rob advises key stakeholders in strategic decision making related to patent portfolio management.
 Rob particularly enjoys direct engagement with executives, management, engineers and scientists to develop robust disclosures of inventions.
 He has more than 17 years of experience working as a patent agent with intellectual property practices and has worked on more than 2,000 patent applications in high tech areas.

 Among the specific technologies in which Rob has particular experience are:

 - electrical engineering: